paypal/paypal-js/README.md

 }
 ```

-Checkout the docs page for the [BraintreePayPalButtons](https://paypal.github.io/react-paypal-js/?path=/docs/example-braintreepaypalbuttons--default) to learn more about the available props.
+Check out the docs page for the [BraintreePayPalButtons](https://paypal.github.io/react-paypal-js/?path=/docs/example-braintreepaypalbuttons--default) to learn more about the available props.

 ### PayPal Hosted Fields